dimanikulin/dimanikulin/incubator/WhatILearnedAsDeliveryManager.md

 For more details see [here](./WhatILearnedAsAppArchitect.md)

 ### Code Style and Documentation
+After it describes Code Style and Documentation.
+Documenting code style and practices promotes consistency, code quality, collaboration, and long-term maintainability of the project.
+It serves as a valuable resource for the development team and ensures that the project's codebase remains organized, understandable, and scalable.

 ### Implementation status
-Before diving into the coding phase, I considered how I could effectively track the coverage of requirements.
+Then I considered how I could effectively track the coverage of requirements.
 I needed a way to implement tracing and determine which requirements were covered and which ones were not.
 To address this, I devised a table with the following columns: